openai/miniF2F/README.md

 Each file contains the problem statement defined as an `example`, optionally with a proof for it as well as the necessary imports.
 This folder is released under the Apache License (Version 2.0).
-There must be only on `example` per file corresponding to the problem.
+There must be only one `example` per file corresponding to the problem.
 Named lemmas can be added for ground-truth proofs.

 The `lean` folder is released under the Apache License (so that it is aligned with Lean's mathlib